How to Use a Sauna at the Gym: Benefits & Etiquette Tips

 Understand the Ideal Sauna Duration

-If you have a heart condition, high blood pressure, or are pregnant, shorter sessions are safer, and it’s best to check with your doctor first.
+• If you have health issues, keep your session shorter: For people with heart problems, high blood pressure, or if you’re pregnant, shorter sauna sessions are safer, and it’s smart to check with your doctor first.

 Practice Proper Breathing Techniques